briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

         date of its required initial consideration.

-        2. _(B)_ If disapproved, the reasons shall be forwarded to the subdivider and stated in the Commission’s record.
+        2. _(B)_ If disapproved, the reasons shall be forwarded to the subdivider and stated in the Commission's record.
 The subdivider shall make the necessary corrections and resubmit the final plat within thirty days to the Commission for its final approval.